Major milestone: 250 Australian men receive innovative treatment through Rectal Spacing Compassionate Access Program

 ‘Spacing’ is an effective technique used to reduce the side effects associated with radiation therapy for men with prostate cancer.
 The spacer acts as a temporary cushion between the prostate and rectum to protect the rectal wall from receiving radiation therapy dose, and in turn can help reduce side-effects including urinary, bowel and sexual function.

-In 2020, the GenesisCare Foundation launched a national Rectal Spacing Compassionate Access Program to allow public, uninsured patients to access the spacing treatment with Barrigel® as part of their radiation therapy.
+In 2020, the GenesisCare Foundation launched a national Compassionate Access Program to provide financial assistance to assist public, uninsured prostate cancer patients to access a treatment option as part of their radiation therapy.

 The GenesisCare Foundation is pleased to announce funding for an additional 250 men to receive access to Barrigel through the compassionate access program.